Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Glueball Spectrum and Interactions

 Assuming conserved $P$ and $C$ in the dark sector, the dark glueballs will have definite $J^{PC}$ quantum numbers.
 In Table~\ref{tab:gb} we list the spectra of $SU(N)$ glueballs for $N=2$ and $N=3$ determined in lattice studies in units of $r_0$.
 The $N=3$ glueballs in the table correspond to all the known stable states, with the masses listed taken from Ref.~\cite{Morningstar:1999rf}.
-Listings for the $N=2$ case are based on Ref.~\cite{Teper:1998kw}, and have significantly larger fractional uncertainties and may not give a complete accounting of all the stable states.
-Note that the absence of $C$-odd states is expected for $SU(2)$ and other Lie groups with a vanishing $d^{abc}$ symbol~\cite{Jaffe:1985qp,Mathieu:2008me,Juknevich:2009ji}.
+Listings for the $N=2$ case are based on Ref.~\cite{Teper:1998kw}, have significantly larger fractional uncertainties, and may not give a complete accounting of all the stable states.
+Note that the absence of $C$-odd states is expected for $SU(2)$ and other Lie groups with a vanishing $d^{abc} = tr(t^a\{t^b,t^c\})$ symbol (where $t^a$ is the generator of the fundamental representation)~\cite{Jaffe:1985qp,Mathieu:2008me,Juknevich:2009ji}.

 Glueball spectra for $SU(N>3)$ have also been investigated on the lattice~\cite{Lucini:2004my,Lucini:2010nv}.
-The (lowest lying) glueball masses are found to scale with $N$ according to \beq r_0\;m(N) \simeq P + Q/N^2 \ , \eeq with $P$ and $Q$ on the order of unity.
+The (lowest-lying) glueball masses are found to scale with $N$ according to \beq r_0\;m(N) \simeq P + Q/N^2 \ , \eeq with $P$ and $Q$ on the order of unity.
 These corrections are found to be numerically modest for $N>3$, and the glueball spectrum for larger $N$ appears to be similar to $N=3$.
-Extrapolations to large $N$ also find that $r_0\sqrt{\sigma} \simeq 1.2$ remains nearly constant~\cite{Teper:1998kw} while the strong-coupling scale decreases smoothly to $r_0\Lambda_{\overline{MS}} \simeq 0.45$~\cite{Lucini:2008vi}.
+Extrapolations to large $N$ also find that $r_0\sqrt{\sigma} \simeq 1.2$ remains nearly constant~\cite{Teper:1998kw}, while the strong-coupling scale decreases smoothly to $r_0\Lambda_{\overline{MS}} \simeq 0.45$~\cite{Lucini:2008vi}.
 A further variation on $SU(N)$ theories is the addition of a non-zero topological theta term.
-This violates $P$ and $T$ explicitly, and will shift the string tension $\sqrt{\sigma}$ and glueball masses~\cite{Vicari:2008jw}, and induce mixing between glueball states with different $P$ quantum numbers~\cite{Vicari:2008jw,Gabadadze:2004jq}.
+This violates $P$ and $T$ explicitly, shifts the string tension $\sqrt{\sigma}$ and glueball masses~\cite{Vicari:2008jw}, and induces mixing between glueball states with different $P$ quantum numbers~\cite{Vicari:2008jw,Gabadadze:2004jq}.

 The glueballs for other non-Abelian gauge groups have not been studied in as much detail on the lattice, but a few specific features are expected based on general arguments.
 As mentioned above, there are no $C$-odd states for $SU(2)$, $SO(2N+1)$, or $Sp(2N)$ due to their vanishing $d^{abc}$ coefficient~\cite{Jaffe:1985qp,Mathieu:2008me,Juknevich:2009ji}.
 For $SO(2N)$, $SO(4) \cong SU(2)\times SU(2)$ and $SO(6)\cong SU(4)$ reduce to previous cases, while for $2N > 6$ the $C$-odd states are expected to be significantly heavier than the lowest $C$-even glueballs~\cite{Juknevich:2009ji}.
 This follows from the fact that the minimal gluon operators giving rise to the $C$-odd states for the groups have mass dimension $2N$~\cite{Jaffe:1985qp}, and higher-dimension gluon operators are generally expected to lead to heavier glueball states~\cite{Jaffe:1985qp,Morningstar:1999rf,Juknevich:2009ji}.